 Tests check the semantics of the linguistic elements in an indirect way.
-They consist of a context description (usually a short story) and questions about its content.
-In addition, several answers to choose from are provided.
+These tasks consist of a contextual description (usually a short story) and questions about its content.
+Additionally, several answers to choose from are provided.
 The task of the informant is to choose the appropriate answers to the given questions.
 The interpretation of the results are provided in the description of each test.

-You should have the context descriptions, questions, and answers translated into the object language (for the discussion on making translations, see page 7).
+You should have the contextual descriptions, questions, and answers translated into the object language.

-To make the design of the test as clear as possible, focus elements are marked using metalinguistic symbols.
-However, an informant should obtain a test without any markers which do not belong to the object language itself.
+To make the design of the test as clear as possible, focus elements are marked by means of metalinguistic symbols; however, informants should obtain all tests without any markers that do not belong to the object language itself.

-• You should have the descriptions of the context, questions, and answers translated into the object language (see discussion on page 7)
+• You should have the descriptions of the context, questions, and answers translated into the object language (see discussion on page 7);

-• the informant should get a plain test without any metalinguistic markers.
+• the informant should receive a plain test without any metalinguistic markers.